Cities sign agreement for opioid settlement distribution

 FORT PIERCE, Fla. — Next year, Florida communities could start seeing some of the dollars from a large settlement against pharmaceutical companies blamed for fueling the opioid pandemic.

-The City of Fort Pierce is the latest to approve moving forward with a plan that lays out how much money cities and counties will receive from the roughly $1.6 Billion dollars heading to Florida, part of a $26 Billion dollar national settlement.
+The city of Fort Pierce is the latest to approve moving forward with a plan that lays out how much money cities and counties will receive from the roughly $1.6 billion heading to Florida, part of a $26 billion national settlement.

 Attorney Eric Romano is representing Fort Pierce and St. Lucie County.